Creative Travel Plan

 An Australian who has lived and worked in a climate somewhat different to this SE Asian heat and humidity to which I am constantly drawn.
 Being married to a Thai who has family and friends that she enjoys time with when we are in her homeland, allows me the ability to investigate localities that intrigue me and inspire a writing project that is nearing completion and will be available soon.

-Although I enjoy travelling with my wife, family, and friends, every chance I get I will endeavour to escape by myself to explore in depth locations that give opportunity to meet with the locals and look further in discovering treasures that lie beyond immediate observation.
+Although I enjoy travelling with my family and friends, every chance I get I will endeavour to escape by myself to explore in depth locations that give opportunity to meet with the locals and look further in discovering treasures that lie beyond immediate observation.

 Often when by yourself, locals and fellow travellers will be more enthusiastic in relating to a stranger.